IBM Cloud Docs

 Defect fix: Improve Castilian Spanish and North American Spanish enhanced neural voices

 Defect fix: For the Castilian Spanish (es-ES_EnriqueV3Voice and es-ES_LauraV3Voice) and North American Spanish (es-US_SofiaV3Voice) voices, questions of all types now use the correct intonation.
 For the Latin American Spanish voice (es-LA_SofiaV3Voice), some questions do not use the correct intonation and sound instead like statements.
-The Latin American Spanish voice will be fixed soon.
+The Latin American Spanish voice is fixed soon.

 16 July 2021